RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 ## Setup the LDAP Server

 Once the OpenLDAP server is running, you can start to set it up.
-First of all, it could be a good choise to check if you can even access it:
+First, check if you can even access it:

     $ ldapsearch -xLLL -H ldap://localhost:389 -D cn=admin,dc=localhost -W -b dc=localhost
     Enter LDAP Password:
     No such object (32)

-The password must correspond withe the *rootpw* in the config file, the -D option corresponds with the *rootdn* and the -b with the *suffix*.
+The password must correspond with the *rootpw* in the config file, the -D option corresponds with the *rootdn* and the -b with the *suffix*.
 If you get *No such object (32)*, this means that the LDAP directory is still empty, thus is ready to be filled now.

-We have to setup now a directory structure such that Roundcube can operate on it.
-Download the following shell script, configure the first few lines in it, and execute it with admin privileges on the server (use sudo or even run it as root): [rcabook-setup.sh](https://gist.github.com/rcubetrac/035af863abea7d89723225739a410e83)
+We now have to setup a directory structure that Roundcube can operate in.
+Download the following shell script, configure the first few lines, and execute it with admin privileges on the server (use sudo or even run it as root): [rcabook-setup.sh](https://gist.github.com/rcubetrac/035af863abea7d89723225739a410e83)

-You should get something like that:
+You should get something like this:

     $ sudo bash rcabook-setup.sh
     This script prepares an openLDAP server for a simple